ssricardo/anki-plugins/anki-markdown/README.md

         <amd>{{Example}}</amd>

-This might be done either in the Card Type (Note) level or in parts of a given card.
+This might be done either in the Card Type level (recommended) or in parts of a given card (in card edition).

+> Markdown-formatter won't process the entire cards, only the delimited areas.

+The area being processed by this add-on will be shown with a purple left border.

 ### Format the entire card type